Non-Adaptive Cryptanalytic Time-Space Lower Bounds via a Shearer-like Inequality for Permutations

-This lemma assumes that $\SUC$ compares the output of $(A_1)_z$ to some function of the secret. \end{enumerate} Combining the two above steps allows showing that in our setting, a preprocessing adversary is not much stronger than a non-preprocessing adversary, proving Theorem~\ref{thm:g-nonadaptive}.
+This lemma assumes that $\SUC$ compares the output of $(A_1)_z$ to some function of the secret.

+The proof proceeds by transforming any adversary for the middle game into a standard non-preprocessing, non-adaptive adversary for the original permutation challenge, while losing only a small additive term in success probability.
+The simulator runs the $\MID$ adversary, ignores its constraints, and simply queries the real oracle on the same outer queries.
+A coupling argument shows that the two experiments agree except for two bad events that may cause divergence.
+These events correspond to collisions with the constrained input and output sets, and can be bounded by $O(T^2/u)$. \end{enumerate} Combining the two above steps allows showing that in our setting, a preprocessing adversary is not much stronger than a non-preprocessing adversary, proving Theorem~\ref{thm:g-nonadaptive}.